garyexplains/speedtestg/FAQ.md

 Could be for one of two reasons.
 1) The device isn't that interesting.
 Sorry.
 2) But more likely, I don't have access to that device at the moment.
 I don't have a huge box with every released device which I just open and take the device for the next video.
 Devices are expensive.
 Sometimes I can borrow a device.
 Sometimes my teammates have access to the device and I can use that.
 Sometimes I need to buy the device and hope to sell it afterwards.

 ## 11. Can the app show the individual tests times?
-Changes in that area are coming.
-Current plans are to show three times alongside the total time: "Mainly CPU", "Mixed CPU/GPU", "Mainly GPU".
+At the moment the test shows the CPU, CPU/GPU (mixed), and GPU times.
+Those numbers should be sufficient for most people.

-## 12. Will you add networking tests?
+## 12. Will you add sustained performance tests
-That isn't planned for the moment.
+Yes.
+I am planning on making a separate (but similar) test suite for testing throttling and sustained performance.
+Sustained performance testing will feature in separate videos and not as part of the normal Speed Test G run.

 ## 13. Any plans for a battery drain test?
-Not at this time.
+Yes.
+I am planning on making a separate (but similar) test suite for testing battery life.
+Battery life testing will feature in separate videos and not as part of the normal Speed Test G run.

 ## 14. Speed Test G doesn't test RAM management like other speed tests.
 That is true, it doesn't.
 At the moment I have no plans to change that, for philosophical and technical reasons.
 It certainly isn't planned for the Speed Test G 2.0.

 ## 15. Shouldn't the taping of the Start button be synchronized somehow (via Bluetooth, at a fixed time, by a laser bouncing off the moon)?
-No. Each device records the total test time internally from with the Speed Test G app.
+No. Each device records the total test time internally from within the Speed Test G app.
 The time reported at the end comes from the app itself, not from an external source, not from the video editing, not from a stopwatch, not from an hourglass.
 The devices can be started weeks apart but the time result is the same.
 The only benefit of synchronization is for the video and the "race" aspect of the video.
 For that, human synchronization is good enough.

 ## 16. Does the screen resolution affect the performance?
 If device A has a lower resolution screen, won't it be quicker?
 Is that fair?
 Absolutely.
 And since this is a real-world test and not a theoretical test then that is what we are trying to test.
 If you buy device A,